-The all-rounder scored 40 of a 50 partnership with Northeast, including eight fours that came both sides of the wickets courtesy of a number of off-drives and several flicks off the pads.
+The all-rounder scored 40 of a 50 partnership with Northeast, including eight fours that came both sides of the wicket courtesy of a number of off drives and flicks off the pads.

 Northeast moved to 50 from 97 balls including six fours, half of which were scored down to third man, while Stevens had progressed to 45 as Kent went to tea at 180 for 5.